-An index velocity is measured using fixed hydroacoustic current meters at some stream-gaging stations and this index velocity is used to calculate an average velocity for the flow in the stream.
+An index velocity is measured using ultrasonic or acoustic instruments at some stream-gaging stations and this index velocity is used to calculate an average velocity for the flow in the stream.
 This average velocity along with a stage-area relation is then used to calculate average discharge.

-At some stations, the stage-discharge relation is affected by changing stage.
+At some stations, stage-discharge relation is affected by changing stage.
 At these stations, the rate of change in stage is used as a factor in computing discharge.